ewels/CPT-Bootstrap-Carousel/README.md

 CPT Bootstrap Carousel
 ======================

-A custom post type for choosing images and content which outputs Bootstrap Image Carousel (slider) from a shortcode.
+A custom post type for choosing images and content which outputs Bootstrap Image Carousel (slider) from the `[image-carousel]` shortcode.

 The plugin assumes that you're already using Bootstrap, so you need to load the Bootstrap javascript and CSS separately.